 Storage & Reheating

-- Orange chicken can last up to 4 days stored in an airtight container in the fridge, once cooled.
-To enjoy, reheat in the microwave or on the stovetop until hot throughout.
+- Leftover orange chicken can last up to 4 days when stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

-- Orange chicken can be frozen for up to 3 months in a freezer-safe bag, once cooled.
-To enjoy, defrost overnight in the fridge and reheat in the microwave or on the stovetop until hot throughout.
+- Freezer: Orange chicken can be frozen for up to 2-3 months when stored in a freezer-safe bag.
+To enjoy, defrost overnight in the fridge and reheat in the microwave or on the stovetop until heated through.

 FAQ

-Orange chicken can be made up to 4 days in advance and stored in an airtight container in the fridge, once cooled.
-To reheat, microwave or reheat on the stovetop until hot throughout.
+Orange chicken can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

 📖 Recipe